gridgain-solutions/ignite-in-k8s/benchmark/README.md

 To install Go on Ubuntu server/machine:
 --------------------------------------
-*Be sure to edit the Go version you want, e.g. 16.8 below*
+*Be sure to specify the Go version you want, e.g. 16.8 below, and please note the etcd installations do not yet work for Go 17.X*

 wget -c https://dl.google.com/go/go1.16.8.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local